Do You Know The UK Crossbow Law?

 A person who sells or lets on hire a crossbow or a part of a crossbow to a person under the age of eighteen is guilty of an offence, unless he believes him to be seventeen years of age or older and has reasonable ground for the belief.

 2; Purchase and hiring.

-A person under the age of eightteen who buys or hires a crossbow or a part of a crossbow is guilty of an offence.
+A person under the age of eighteen who buys or hires a crossbow or a part of a crossbow is guilty of an offence.

-A person under the age of eightteen who has with him—
+A person under the age of eighteen who has with him—

 (a) a crossbow which is capable of discharging a missile, or